sirius4galaxy/flon.contracts/docs/04_guides/07_how-to-use-eosio.wrap.md

 ### 1.1.1 Generate the transaction to create the eosio.wrap account

 The transaction to create the `eosio.wrap` account will need to be proposed to get the necessary approvals from active block producers before executing it.
-This transaction needs to first be generated and stored as JSON into a file so that it can be used in the cleos command to propose the transaction to the eosio.msig contract.
+This transaction needs to first be generated and stored as JSON into a file so that it can be used in the cleos command to propose the transaction to the flon.msig contract.

 A simple way to generate a transaction to create a new account is to use the `cleos system newaccount`.
 However, that sub-command currently only accepts a single public key as the owner and active authority of the new account.
 However, the owner and active authorities of the new account should only be satisfied by the `active` permission of `eosio`.
 One option is to create the new account with the some newly generated key, and then later update the authorities of the new account using `cleos set account permission`.
 This guide will take an alternative approach which atomically creates the new account in its proper configuration.

-Three unsigned transactions will be generated using cleos and then the actions within those transactions will be appropriately stitched together into a single transaction which will later be proposed using the eosio.msig contract.
+Three unsigned transactions will be generated using cleos and then the actions within those transactions will be appropriately stitched together into a single transaction which will later be proposed using the flon.msig contract.

 First, generate a transaction to capture the necessary actions involved in creating a new account:
 ```sh